obetomuniz/oss/README.md

 # oss-template

-A project to help OSS creators to easily kickstart the management part of an OSS project.
+A project to help OSS creators to easily kickstart an OSS project.